flatironinstitute/CaImAn/README.md

 A comprehensive list of references, where you can find detailed discussion of the methods and their development, can be found [here](https://caiman.readthedocs.io/en/master/CaImAn_features_and_references.html#references).

-# Questions, help, and next steps
+# Questions, help, news
 In addition to the demos, there are many ways to learn more about Caiman and receive help:
 - [Online documentation](https://caiman.readthedocs.io/en/latest/) contains a lot of general information about Caiman, the parameters, how to interpret its outputs, and more.
 - [GitHub Discussions](https://github.com/flatironinstitute/CaImAn/discussions) is our preferred venue for users to ask for help.
+- [Caiman Central](https://github.com/flatironinstitute/caiman_central) is our central hub for sharing information about CaImAn.
+Tune in there for updates about quarterly community meetings, workshops, etc.
 - The [Gitter forum](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im) is our old forum: we sometimes will ask people to join us there when something can best be solved in real time (e.g., installation problems).
 - If you have found a bug, we recommend searching the [issues at github](https://github.com/flatironinstitute/CaImAn/issues) and opening a new issue if you can't find the solution there.
 - If there is a feature you would like to see implemented, feel free to come chat at the above forums or open an issue at Github.